surajondev/100DaysOfCode/README.md

 ## Introduction

-I and my friend [Risabh Singh](https://github.com/mindninjaX) have taken challenge of 100DaysofCode to code each and every day.
+I and my friend [Rishabh Singh](https://github.com/mindninjaX) have taken challenge of 100DaysofCode to code each and every day.

 ## What we are learning and developing?